Akmeena4u/CS-Fundamentals-for-placements/002_SQL  Important Interview questions/SET3 Advanced SQL: Window dunction, CTE.md

 ### Interview Question: Window Functions in SQL
-1. **Can you explain what window functions are in SQL, their syntax, and use cases, and provide examples of their types?**
+#### 1. Can you explain what window functions are in SQL, their syntax, and use cases, and provide examples of their types?
 >
 > Window functions in SQL are special functions that allow you to perform calculations across a set of table rows related to the current row.
 Unlike normal aggregate functions like `SUM()` or `AVG()`, window functions do not collapse rows into a single result.
 Instead, they keep each row separate and add useful information to each row without changing the overall result set.
 You can use window functions to calculate rankings, running totals, compare values with others, or get values from previous or next rows in a query.
 They're really handy for analyzing data in more complex ways without grouping rows together.
 >